pycalphad/pycalphad/RELEASING.rst

 6. Generate a list of commits since the last version with ``git log --oneline --decorate --color 0.1^..origin/develop`` Replace ``0.1`` with the tag of the last public version.
 7. Condense the change list into something user-readable.
 Update and commit CHANGES.rst with the release date.
-8. If you have Sphinx installed in a virtual environment with pycalphad, change to the docs directory.
+8. If you have Sphinx installed in a virtual environment with pycalphad:
-   Run ``sphinx-build -b html . _build/html`` to do a spot check on the docs before pushing.
+   Run ``sphinx-build -b html ~/git/pycalphad/docs docs/_build/html`` to do a spot check on the docs before pushing.
 9. ``git checkout master``

    ``git merge develop`` (merge commits unnecessary for now)